Telomelonia/event-alert-extension/README.md

 # Event Alert Extension

-A Chrome extension that monitors websites for changes and sends browser notifications when changes are detected.
+A Chrome extension that monitors websites for events with upcoming dates and sends timely notifications as the events approach.

 ## Features

-- **Monitor Multiple Websites**: Add any number of URLs to track for changes
-- **Selective Monitoring**: Choose specific elements on a page to monitor with an easy-to-use selector tool
+- **Event Date Detection**: Automatically detect dates on web pages or add them manually
+- **Smart Notifications**: Get alerts 1 week, 3 days, and 1 day before events
+- **Visual Timeline**: Color-coded indicators show how close each event is
-- **Flexible Scheduling**: Set monitoring frequency to hourly, daily, or weekly for each URL
+- **Flexible Monitoring**: Choose which notification timeframes to enable for each event
+- **Event Management**: Easily add, edit, and delete monitored events
 - **Resource-Efficient**: Designed to be light on browser resources with optimized background checks
-- **Browser Notifications**: Get instant notifications when changes are detected
-- **User-Friendly Interface**: Easy-to-use dashboard to manage all your monitored URLs
+- **Privacy-Focused**: All data is stored locally on your device - no servers or accounts required

 ## Project Structure